Sthaagg/LexyLOTD/README.md

 # Add support to Lexy's Legacy of the Dragonborn: Special Edition
 ## Important notice
-As it is a small guide deviation, Do it at very late, after checking if everything works as it should.
+As it is a small guide deviation, do it at very late, after checking if everything works as it should.

 Each patches must be installed under is normal counterpart except Experience's one.
 ## Installation